Chiapas, the southernmost state of Mexico, is probably my favorite in the entire country.

 Unless you have a car, getting to Agua Azul can be complicated.
-Your best option is to join a guided tour departing from San Cristobal and that also goes to Misol Ha and Palenque.
-Book it here.
-For tours departing from Palenque, click here.
+Your best option is to join this guided tour departing from San Cristobal that also goes to Misol Ha and Palenque.

 Make sure to stop by the impressive Misol Ha

 Fairly close to Agua Azul is Misol Ha.
 Different from Agua Azul, Misol Ha consists of just one singular cascade that drops an impressive 115 feet (35 meters) into a large pool.
 It’s located around 12 miles (19 km) from Palenque and makes for a tropical oasis to refresh yourself in.